a-sit-plus/wallet-issuing-backend/README.md

 `POST /binding/start` initiates the device binding process in the App.
 User needs to scan a QR Code with a nonce first to be authorized to access this endpoint.

-`POST /binding/create` finishes the device binding process in the App.
+`POST /binding/create` returns the device binding to the App.
+User is authenticated through the session established by the call to `/binding/start`.

+`POST /binding/confirm` finishes the device binding process.
 User is authenticated through the session established by the call to `/binding/start`.

 Client needs to scan the QR Code from ECO first, to get a value for `X-Auth-ExtNonce`.